 The option would continue the principles established in the 2008 Review and retained in the 2016 Review of grouping generally like areas of the City together.
-It also acknowledges the distinct differences between these areas of the City, particularly from a residential development perspective.
+It

 An advantage of this option is that it would provide for half the councillors of each ward to face an election every two years rather the current situation with 12 councillors of some wards having more councillors facing an election than other wards every two years.